dan-wells/kiss-aligner/README.md

 These files will be used to prepare the `data/lang` directory in the first stage of `run.sh`, using `utils/prepare_lang.sh`.

+**Note:** By default we set the OOV symbol to be `<unk>`.
+If you choose a different symbol for your lexicon, then make sure to specify the `--oov` option when you run the main alignment script.

 ## Usage